-Well, this is the first time that I start to dive into filament world, and for what I can see of Sérgio’s work, I can agree that they are doing a great work.
-On 3DLab website they have a gallery of models printed with their materials and you can see the quality of them.
+Well, this is the first time that I have started to dive into the filament world, and for what I can see of Sérgio’s work, I can agree that they are doing a great work.
+On the 3DLab website they have a gallery of models printed with their materials and you can see the quality of them.
 You have models printed with dual extrusion that worth a look to validate the quality of their material.
 Also, the 3DPrinterChat team will receive some samples of their materials to test out and post a review soon.
 It is on opportunities like this that I discover more what we have down here.
 So, thanks Sérgio for this opportunity! =D

-If you want to get more info about 3DLab feel free to contact them on their site or through Sérgio’s email at: [email protected]
+If you want to get more info about 3DLab, feel free to contact them on their site or through Sérgio’s email at: [email protected]

 That’s all folks!

 Check out my previous post about Brazilian Projects here.